 Bake for 25-30 minutes at 350 degrees Fahrenheit.
 Remove from oven and let cool before serving.

 Add 1 cups whole milk and 4 eggs to a measuring cup.
 Whisk in mustard and garlic powder and finely dice hot peppers.

-Roll out pasty dough until it is about ⅛ inch thick.
-Cut into circles large enough to fill a muffin pan.
+Roll out pasty dough until it is about 1/8 inch thick.
+Cut into circles large enough to fill a muffin tin.
 Grease a muffin pan with butter or cooking spray.
 Line muffin pan with pastry dough.
-Fill dough ½ way with shredded cheese, then add diced bell peppers and scallions.
+Fill dough 1/2 way with shredded cheese, then add diced bell peppers and green onions (scallions).
 Add milk until it covers cheese.
 Top off with a bit more shredded cheese.